SamiLaubo/AutoViz/README.md

 The goal of this project is to create a real good rave-cave.

-Automatic cycling between LedFx scenes based on Spotify's API Song Analysis.
+Automatic cycling between [LedFx](https://www.ledfx.app/) scenes based on Spotify's API Song Analysis.

-Put credentials in secrets.py and rename folder to _secrets.py
+Put personal spotify API credentials in secrets.py and rename folder to _secrets.py.